Tokyo Pokemon Cafe Reopens 17 June 2026: What's Different and How to Get a Seat

 If you visited before March 2026, the cafe will feel familiar with fresh seasonal touches rather than something fundamentally different.

-How to still get a seat after the 17 May rush
+How to still get a seat after the reopening rush

 Two real paths, depending on how much time and stress you want to invest.